FoUnDeRR/Helpful-bot/README.md

 # Support

 *I won't have these ideas, creations with out my friends.
-And i would like to thanks them very much for supporting me and never let me down.
-For the thank, i can show them's discord servers.*
+And i would like to thank them very much for supporting me and never let me down.
+As a appreciation, i can show them's discord servers.*

 - [Publicity Exposed](https://discord.gg/79UTd2ysNs)
 - [Modbot Development Server](https://discord.gg/TW2YKgUpy2)
 - [Whistlers Support Server](https://discord.gg/tTdZYesRtu)
 - [April Project](https://discord.gg/F4Cq5yPTw2)

-*And these are my supporters who gave me ideas, and some of codes and improve me with this much skills.
-And make me excit about creating a bot.
+*And these are my supporters who gave me ideas, and gave me some of codes and improved my skills.
+And made me excit about creating a bot.
 Thanks a lot fallas! 💙*